1

 Commercial air means travel via an airline which provides scheduled air transportation for passengers.

 Commercial air transport is a Health First Colorado service when the member's medical professional indicates that the member requires commercial air in order to be transported safely and they are unable to use less costly modes of NEMT services.
-All NEMT commercial air trips must be prior approved by the Department (See Prior Authorization).
+All NEMT commercial air trips must be prior approved by the Department.
+Refer to the Prior Authorization section.

 Back to Top